Skip to content

 What starts as minor discomfort can quickly become a real problem.
 Inside your jaw joint is a small disc that acts as a cushion.
 When it slips out of place, your muscles have to work overtime to compensate, leading to tightness and pain that can radiate through your face, neck, and shoulders.
 Soon, simple things like chatting with a friend, enjoying a meal, or even getting a good night’s sleep can feel like a challenge.
 If your jaw pain is starting to interfere with your daily life, it’s a clear signal that it’s time to get it checked out.
 Understanding what to expect as a new patient can help you take that next step with confidence.

-What's Causing Your TMJ Pain?
+What's Really Causing Your Jaw Pain?

 That persistent ache, the clicking sound, the frustrating lock-jaw—TMJ pain can really disrupt your life.
 But where is it coming from?
 The answer isn't always straightforward, as TMJ disorders can be triggered by a single event or develop slowly from a combination of factors.
 Understanding the potential sources is the first step toward finding a solution that actually lasts.
 It’s not just about managing the pain; it’s about figuring out why it’s happening in the first place.
 Let's look at some of the most common culprits.